MeghanW23/cohenlab_neurofeedback/setup_samba_docker/README.md

 ### Helpful Commands

-- To get the container ID of running containers, use:
+- To see all running containers, use:
     ```
     docker ps
     ```